TrinityEmulator/TrinityEmulator/README.md

 ### Result Reproducing

 As an academic project, it's essential for readers of our paper to be able to reproduce our claimed results.
-We provide 1) our own measurement data and script to reproduce the figures in our paper, and 2) detailed guides for running our experiments independently.
+We provide 1) our own measurement data and script to reproduce the figures in our paper, and 2) detailed guides and videos for running our experiments independently.

 Please go to our [wiki page](https://github.com/TrinityEmulator/TrinityEmulator/wiki#reproducing-results) for more details.